SouthGreenPlatform/VcfHunter/README.md

 ### vcf2linear.1.1.py (python3)

-This programs aims at performing a chromosome painting of accessions along chromosome based on the allele grouping correponding to the ancestral groups.
+This programs aims at performing a chromosome painting of accessions along chromosome based on the allele grouping corresponding to the ancestral groups.
 The idea is to search, for distinct regions (along the chromosomes) of the accession we want to study, the probability of an ancestral origin (homozygous or heterozygous).
 Because, distinct